-As an aside, I’d also like to point out that a character bearing some similarities to Latrans (and Miraj) can be found in the mobile game, Star Wars: Galaxy of Heroes.
+Just as an aside, I’d also like to point out that a character bearing some similarities to Latrans (and Miraj) can be found in the mobile game, Star Wars: Galaxy of Heroes.

 Filoni also shared a couple of sketches he made of Plo Koon while brainstorming his story.
 “This was Plo Koon when he shows up.
 Plo Koon’s like the opposite of Latrans.
-He’s creepy.
-He’s got the pointy, clawed hand.
-And he looks really sinister.
+He’s creepy, he’s got the pointy, clawed hand, and he looks really sinister.
 He’s got like a Kylo Ren vibe to him with his mask”.
 And as we all know, Master Plo was actually a deeply caring and level-headed Jedi who soon developed a special, almost paternal, bond with the young Ahsoka.

 Despite Filoni’s efforts, we’ve yet to see this story told, either through animation or other means.
 One relatively inexpensive option would be to turn it into a children’s book, as fan Tricia Barr (@fangirlcantina) suggested.
 It’s certainly an option worth pursuing as it would be a great addition to the Little Golden Books Star Wars collection.